Login with Netlify Identity

 Value for money assessment

-As part of the approval process, it is mandatory for the UNDP Country Office (CO) to conduct a value for money (VfM) assessment of all potential Sub-recipients (SRs) identified through Proposal Defined Engagement (except governmental entities and UN agencies).
-For potential civil society organization (CSO) SRs, the VfM assessment is undertaken by the CO using the UNDP Guidelines for Submission of VfM Assessments.
+As part of the approval process, it is mandatory for the UNDP Country Office (CO) to conduct a value for money (VfM) assessment of all potential CSO/NGO Sub-recipients (SRs) identified through Proposal Defined Engagement and for the non-competitive procurement modality referred to above (Note: this does not apply to governmental entities and UN agencies).

 VfM analysis is the process of comparing the proposed total cost and benefits of the contract of several potential SRs, if there is more than one.
 If, as is often the case, there is only one proposed CSO SR, the VfM assessment looks at the proposed management fee, salaries and other costs, and compares them with national, regional and international standards to determine if the costs are reasonable.
 The VfM assessment should specifically determine whether the proposed SR management fee is in line with comparable Global Fund-implemented programmes or another appropriate benchmark, whether the personnel costs are in line with market rates for the specific country, and whether the final costs of the proposed activity/service per beneficiary are reasonable and justifiable.
-General fees/overhead costs of SRs should, as a rule, not exceed UNDP’s General Management Service (GMS) for third-party contributions[1].
+General fees/overhead costs of SRs should, as a rule, not exceed UNDP’s General Management Service (GMS) for third-party contributions [1].

 International Non-Government Organizations (INGOs) may be permitted to include in the grant budget a percentage based Indirect Cost Recovery (ICR) to compensate for services that are provided by their headquarters and /or regional offices.
 Local NGOs are generally expected to include all costs associated with the implementation of programme activities as direct charges to the grant.
 A percentage based ICR for local NGO is for exceptional cases and requires approval by the Global Fund.
 The local NGO cannot double charge for the same costs under percentage based ICR and direct support costs.
 The maximum ICR for UN agencies is 7%, INGOs it’s 5% (ASP countries 7%) and local NGOs it’s 3% (ASP countries 5%).
 (Refer to the Global Fund Operational Policy Note on Support Costs and Indirect Cost Recovery for Non-Government Organizations issued 13 March 2015).
+Where an international or local NGO chooses to charge ICR, the amount must be specified in the budget submitted for a Quality-Based Fixed Budget Selection process and the total amount of that budget (including the ICR) must not exceed the maximum allowable amount specified in UNDP’s Request for Proposals.

 Practice Pointer